Bernt Balchen, Jr. Photo courtesy Kjell Bitustøyl.

 The HAROLD K. SERSLAND YOUNG DANCER SCHOLARSHIP to the HFAA Annual Workshop is available to dancers under the age of 30 as a way to encourage greater participation in Norwegian folk dancing among young people.
 One scholarship is available for attendance at the HFAA's annual Hardanger Fiddle Music and Dance Workshop, and it covers all tuition and meals (housing costs are not included) plus a small stipend.
 This scholarship is made available thanks to the generosity of Carol Sersland and Morrey Nellis in honor of Carol's father Harold, who immigrated to the United States from Hjartdal, Telemark and whose love of dancing, particularly the telespringar, was passed down to his daughter.
-Applications must be emailed or postmarked by April 15 of the award year.
+Applications must be emailed by April 15 of the award year.

 For more information, contact email@example.com.

 Work Scholarships for Attendees of our Annual Workshop